No. 487 Squadron RNZAF: Operational history

+Ramrod 16

-With the squadron now led by Wing Commander G. Grindell, further operations followed.
-Its first operation of 1943 was on 22 January, when three Venturas attacked an airfield, near Cherbourg.
-One crashed into the Channel after being damaged by flak, killing all but one of the crew.
-The squadron shifted to Methwold on 3 April and promptly resumed operations with twelve aircraft bombing Caen the next day.
-Disaster came on 3 May, when an eleven-aircraft Ramrod raid – one to be continued regardless of losses – against Amsterdam designated Operation Ramrod 16 resulted in the loss of all but one of the squadron's Venturas.
+Disaster came on 3 May, when an eleven-aircraft Ramrod raid – one to be continued regardless of losses – against Amsterdam, designated Operation Ramrod 16, resulted in the loss of all but one of the squadron's Venturas.
 After crossing the Dutch coast, the Venturas were bounced by a group of 70 to 80 German fighters.
-They penetrated the Spitfire escort and got in amongst 487 Squadron's bombers, damaging one and forcing it to return to base.
+They penetrated the Spitfire escort and got in amongst the bombers, damaging one and forcing it to return to base.
 The squadron pressed on, with further losses; by the time the Venturas had begun their bomb run, only five aircraft remained.
 The Germans then proceeded to pick them off, although they fought back as best they could, with Squadron Leader Leonard Trent downing one attacker with his machine-guns as the German fighter flew across his nose.
 Finally, only Trent's aircraft remained in the air.
 Reaching the target, he pressed home his attack, dropping his payload – narrowly missing the target, but causing some damage – before he too was shot down.
 For his leadership during the raid, Trent was later awarded the Victoria Cross.
 He survived being shot down and was taken prisoner; he later took part in the "Great Escape".

-In June 1943, No. 487 Squadron was transferred to the 2nd Tactical Air Force, which was raised as part of the Allied preparations for the forthcoming invasion of France.
-The squadron was slowly rebuilt and in August it began to receive Mosquito FB.Mk.VIs to replace its Venturas, having shifted to Sculthorpe.